 Day 0 – Travel Day

 Arrival weather was 60 degrees.
 Yes, that was 60 degrees in the deep fall period of Montana.
-As we will see that quickly changed.
+As we will see later, that quickly changed.

 Day 1 – Madison Valley and Gravelies

 On Day 1, we awoke to a temperature of -13.
 That is a 70 degree swing from the day before.
 With this drop during the night, a good snowfall came as well.
 This became perfect weather to push the elk down from their most remote, higher elevations into the lower regions where we could hunt them.